CBeerta/Cling/README.md

 As Cling is **very** new, there's still lot of work left to be done

 * Testing
-* Help Output needs Text
 * Template System
 * Logging
 * Proper Error and Eception Handling
-* Piped Input
+* The :stdin command needs to check if there is data coming in on <STDIN>

 # Requirements